spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-kubernetes/airgap-install/install.md

 - Ensure `unzip` or a similar extraction utility is installed on your system.

-- The Kubernetes cluster must be set up on a supported version of Kubernetes, which includes versions v1.25 to v1.27.
+- The Kubernetes cluster must be set up on a supported version of Kubernetes.
+Refer to the [Kubernetes Requirements](../../install-palette.md#kubernetes-requirements) section to find the version required for your Palette installation.

 - Ensure the Kubernetes cluster does not have Cert Manager installed.
 Palette requires a unique Cert Manager configuration to be installed as part of the installation process.
 If Cert Manager is already installed, you must